 We enjoyed a Māori games afternoon which was super fun!
 We think this will be a great tradition for Matariki.

-Needless to say, the courtyard was my favorite place.
+Needless to say, the courtyard was my favourite place.
 If you are ever to fall under the spell of the Wairarapa countryside it would be here.
 Olivio~nor is set on a quiet 10-acre block with an olive grove and magnificent views of the emerald Taurua backdrop where I deeply enjoyed watching my boys play while sipping tea and trying to stop myself from dozing off, so relaxing!

 One of the most exciting things about staying in Martinborough is the dark skies where the darkness of the night sky is relatively free of interference from artificial light.
 For those readers who don’t know, Matariki is a star cluster and has many different names around the world.
 In English, it is called the Pleiades (its ancient Greek name).
 Our stars definitely aligned when at the same time we were set to celebrate Matariki at Olivio~nor an opportunity came up to have Becky, from Under The Stars come out for a private stargazing session, which we jumped at of course!